 Sick sinus syndrome

-- Sinus pauses or arrest -- when the natural pacemaker of the heart stops working for periods of time
+- Sinus pauses or arrest: This occurs when the natural pacemaker of the heart stops sending out signals telling to heart to beat for periods of time.

 People with these disorders may also have other abnormal heart rhythms, such as:

-- Atrial tachycardia -- fast heart rate that starts in the upper chambers of the heart (atria)
+- Supraventricular tachycardia: This is a fast heart rate that starts in the upper chambers of the heart (atria).

-- Bradycardia-tachycardia -- alternating slow and fast heart rhythms
+- Bradycardia-tachycardia: This is a pattern of alternating slow and fast heart rhythms (sometimes called "tachy-brady syndrome").

 Causes of Sick sinus syndrome